byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Module**
 A self-contained unit of information that is individually-addressable by the Tridy composer, and organized in Tridy's particular format consisting of three sections: a tagset, a free data structure, and a tree data structure.

+### **Multi-Statement**
+A special type of Tridy statement where a common context expression is shared as though it were the root module, among which one or more nested statements surrounded by brackets are executed relative to.

 ### **Operation Clause**
 A clause which determines the type of action taken by a Tridy statement towards a module when that module is identified with a context matching a particular context expression.